 Why this is important: A buyer with a down payment of less than 20% will need CMHC mortgage insurance.
 This insurance premium can be paid all at once or added to the monthly mortgage payments.

 What you can do: Visit CMHC’s mortgage calculator to see how your down payment will impact your mortgage and/or mortgage insurance.
 For more help, I would highly recommend speaking with a Mortgage Specialist.

-Answer: Yes, there are a few programs available to first-time home buyers in Canada, including the First-Time Home Buyers’ Program, CMHC Insured Equity Mortgage, and the Home Buyers Plan RRSP.
+Answer: There are a few programs available to first-time home buyers in Victoria and Canada, including the First-Time Home Buyers’ Program, CMHC Insured Equity Mortgage, and the Home Buyers Plan RRSP.

 Why this is important: Our Government is trying to find ways to make home ownership more accessible across Canada.
 The above 3 programs are a great place to start.

 What you can do: Visit the links above to learn more about each incentive.
 There are a few caveats with each one, so make sure to read the fine print!

 #7: What are the associated closing costs of buying a home?